marten-seemann/draft-seemann-quic-accurate-ack-ecn/draft-seemann-quic-accurate-ack-ecn.md

 cumulative ECN counts.

 This document defines an ACK frame that encodes the ECN codepoint alongside the ACK range.
-This encoding doesn't come for free: In the presence of ECN markings, this will lead to ACK frames containing more ACK ranges.
-However, it is expected that this doesn't inflate the size of ACK frames too much.
+This encoding comes at a cost: In the presence of ECN markings, this will lead to ACK frames containing more ACK ranges.
+However, this is not expected to significantly inflate the size of ACK frames..
 For example, in the steady state, L4S {{!RFC9331}} leads to two packets being CE-marked per roundtrip.
-In that case, two of the ACK frames sent during that RTT would contain two instead of one ACK range.
+In that case, two of the ACK frames sent during that RTT would contain two ACK ranges instead of one.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# ACCURATATE_ACK_ECN Frame
+# ACCURATE_ACK_ECN Frame

 The ACCURATE_ACK_ECN frame looks similar to an {{!RFC9000}} ACK frame.
 It uses a different encoding for ACK ranges (see below).